 Second foreign household.
 If you maintained a separate foreign household for your spouse and dependents at a place other than your tax home because the living conditions at your tax home were dangerous, unhealthful, or otherwise adverse, you may include the expenses of the second household on line 28.

 Married couples.
-If both you and your spouse qualify for the tax benefits of Form 2555, you may each choose to exclude or deduct part of your foreign housing expenses.
+The following rules apply if both you and your spouse qualify for the tax benefits of Form 2555: